Aetna Medicare Supplement Review

 You can read more about what is included in these plans here: Medicare Supplement Insurance in Illinois.

-Plan F will no longer be available for new Medicare enrollees on or after January 1, 2020.
-However, if you’re already on Medicare when 2020 comes around, you can still purchase a Plan F.
+Plan F is no longer available for new Medicare enrollees on or after January 1, 2020.
+However, if you were already on Medicare before January 1, 2020, you can still purchase a Plan F at any time.

 How Does an Aetna Medicare Supplement Work?